vsch/flexmark-java/assets/ideas/PositionList/Position-Lists.md

 If span is 1 will return the value of the element in the list at index `getIndex()` of this position.

+#### getPreviousIndex(), getIndex(), getNextIndex() - get indices

+For `PREVIOUS` anchored position, `getPreviousIndex()` will always return the same index, regardless of span. `getIndex()` delta is always 0 regardless of span. `getNextIndex()` delta is 0 if span is 0 and +1 if span is 1.

+For `NEXT` anchored position, `getNextIndex()` will always return the same index, regardless of span. `getIndex()` will have delta of -1 for span 1 and 0 for span 0. `getPreviousIndex()` delta is always -1.

+For `CURRENT` anchored positions, `getIndex()` will always return the same index, regardless of span. `getPreviousIndex()` will always return a delta of 0 while `getNextIndex()` will have a delta of +1 for span of 1 and 0 when span is 0.

+#### getPrevious(), getNext() - get previous/next positions

+Use these to get previous/next positions to this position with corresponding index and anchor types, `getPreviousIndex()` index with `PREVIOUS` anchor and `getNextIndex()` index and `NEXT` anchor respectively.

+In all cases the methods succeed if it is possible to return such a position at lease with a span of 0.
+Use `hasNextPosition()` and `hasPreviousPosition()` to make sure or use the `OrNull` versions which return null if no such position is possible.

+* `CURRENT` anchored position always has next and previous positions
+  * at index 0 of an empty list then next index will be 0 and span 0, while previous index will be -1 and span of 0
+  * at index 0 and span 1, next index is 1 (which may be same as size()) and span of 1 if next index is less than size() and 0 otherwise.
+Previous index will be -1 and span of 0.
+  * at index of size() with span of 0, next index will be size() and span of 0, while previous will be size()-1 and span of 1 if size()>0.
+  * at index of size()-1 with span of 1, next will have index size() and span of 0, while previous will have index size()-2 and span of 1 if list size is >1 or 0 otherwise.

+* `PREVIOUS` always has a next position since it may be span 0 and index of size() of the list

+* `NEXT` always has a previous position since it may be span 0 and index of -1.